How To Use Bumble Beeline

 Related to Rematch, BusyBee lets you have unlimited Extends.
-Normal subscribers get one Extend a day to use to renew that 24-hour grace period.
+Ordinary subscribers get one Extend a day to use to renew that 24-hour grace period.
 If you subscribe to Bumble Boost, however, you can have as many Extends as you want.

 Using Bumble BeeLine

-Using BeeLine is actually very simple.
+Using BeeLine is very simple.

 - Open the Bumble app.